shuklaritvik06/urine_test_color_extract_api/README.md

-# Alemeno Assignment
+# Urine Test Strip Color Extraction

-Welcome to the Alemeno Backend Internship Assignment Solution Repository 👋.
+Welcome to the Urine Test Strip Color Extraction Assignment Solution Repository 👋.
 This project aims to develop a web application using Django, React, and other python libraries to extract color information from urine test strips.

 The Urine Test Strip Color Extractor project focuses on building a user-friendly web application that allows users to analyze urine test strips by extracting color information from the test strips.
 The project utilizes the following technologies: